Frequently Asked Questions

 We are a non-selective state sixth form; therefore, everyone who applies before the start of the September term will be offered a place, subject to there being space on the course.
 There are entry requirements for doing specific levels of study, which are explained in our Course Guide, as well as entry requirements for specific subjects, which will have to be met to be able to take up that place.
 Late applications are always subject to availability within the chosen subjects.

-You will receive an acknowledgement of your application and will be invited to an Admissions meeting in March to discuss your application and subject choices.
+You will receive an acknowledgement of your application and will be invited to an Admissions meeting starting in Jan/Feb to discuss your application and subject choices.

 We will discuss your subject choices at your Admissions meeting in March, when we will discuss the availability of your chosen subjects within the option blocks.